kradalby/kradalby.no/content/Webserver/nginx.md

 ## Node app proxy

-To proxy most node apps i have been using, you will need to have a subdomain for the app.
+To proxy most node apps I have been using, you will need to have a subdomain for the app.
 The settings below where used to proxy strider cd.

     :::